-If the vehicle was first used during the tax period while registered in the name of the previous owner, CAUTION the previous owner is liable for the tax only for the months the vehicle was used by the previous owner.
-You are liable for the tax for the remaining months of the tax period if you use the vehicle on public highways.
-You must file Form 2290 and pay the tax by the last day of the month after the month you use the vehicle.
+If you acquire a vehicle and use it on the public highways in any month other than July, you are liable CAUTION for the tax for the prorated tax period.
+You must file

+Form 2290 and pay the tax by the last day of the month after the month you use the vehicle.
 See Line 2.
 Tax Computation on page 5.

-If the previous owner does not pay the tax and you use the vehicle before the end of the tax period, you are also liable for the total tax for the entire tax period to the extent not paid by the previous owner.
-In that case, you must file Form 2290 and pay the tax by the last day of the month after the month notification is received from the IRS that the tax has not been paid in full by the previous owner.
+If there is an unpaid tax liability for the months before you acquire and use the vehicle during the tax period, you are liable for the total tax for the entire period, to the extent not paid.
+In that case, you must file Form 2290 and pay the tax by the last day of the month after the month notification is received from the IRS that the tax has not been paid in full.

 Logging vehicles.
-A vehicle qualifies as a logging vehicle if:
+A vehicle qualifies as a logging vehicle